Silianglei/shellproject/README.md

 ## Function Headers
 ### main.c
-1. int main()
-    - Input: None
-    - Returns: 0
-    - Takes in the commands inputed by the user.
+Takes in the commands inputed by the user.
 Parses the commands separate by a semicolon into separate commands.
 Executes each of those commands.
 When each of the commands are executed, the program asks for user input again.
 Terminates if the command is exit.

 ### functions.c